promtool - Man Page

 tsdb dump [<flags>] [<db path>]

-Dump samples from a TSDB.
+Dump data (series+samples or optionally just series) from a TSDB.

 --sandbox-dir-root=SANDBOX-DIR-ROOT